coder/coder/docs/admin/users.md

 coder reset-password <username>
 ```

-> Resetting a user's password, e.g., the initial `owner` role-based user, only
+> Resetting a user's password, for example, the initial `owner` role-based user, only
 > works when run on the host running the Coder control plane.

 ### Resetting a password on Kubernetes